pritam-gembali/passbook/README.md

 Please reach out to me if you are interested to set this up for yourself.
 Shouldn’t take more than 5 min.
 PS: Currently only works on few banks credit cards (hdfc, icici, axis, idfc, citi) and upi (hdfc, axis).
 More cards/upi can be added.

 To Setup your expense tracking app.
-Login using your email through which your email which recieves the transaction alerts.
+Login using your email through which your email which recieves the transaction alerts using this [link](https://script.google.com/macros/s/AKfycbwtoEdgWAdp3syN4NUhEx2h1z1jhZjFeQy4me4WdmqlZRMEGXnRMg9mckO6xl_yX7qe/exec)